 Also remember that cyclone season in Fiji is November to April, it's possible that there could be another one at anytime - nothing predicted at the moment, but keep an eye on the weather charts and warnings.

 Going to Fiji in January is always a risk.... but personally having been there in March a few years back, and missing Cyclone Thomas by a couple of days, we had a great time and didn't notice any damage.
-Fiji is great. almost 6 years ago
+Fiji is great. about 6 years ago